geographical-influences-on-ancient-civilizations

 Conclusion

 Mountain ranges have played a crucial role in shaping the political boundaries and cultural identities of ancient civilizations.
 Their influence can be seen in the way societies developed in isolation or in response to geographical barriers.
+From the Himalayan peaks that separated India from Central Asia to the Alpine passes that connected Rome to its provinces, mountains were always more than just physical obstacles.
+They were active agents in the formation of states, the negotiation of power, and the preservation of cultural diversity.
 Understanding the impact of these natural features provides valuable insights into the history of human civilization and the complex interplay between geography and politics.